k-kapp/Box-Man/README.md

 ##TODO

-+ In puzzle editor,
- - add functionality for specifying the grid size
- - enable existing puzzles to be imported and modified
++ In puzzle editor, enable existing puzzles to be imported and modified

 + Enable scroller to be moved by dragging it (not only by pressing arrow keys, e.g. in lists in puzzle selector)